davepadrino/disbursementSystem/README.md

 Also, handle in-memory data wasn't the best solution due to the amount of data wwe're handling.
 No-SQL DB was considered (documents or even graphs based) but since the relation between Merchants and Orders is pretty clear, we have a clear winner.

+## Assumptions

+- Dates are correct and in the same timezone
+- All order have merchants associated (we add everything in the import_data script but still grouped by merchant)

+## Improvements

+- Don't know if I'll have time to do this, but an improvement we could do to improve times given the orders table, is create partitions in the table by merchant so the queries are quicker.

 ...

 ## Features